zecollokaris/Animated-Android-Splash-Screen/README.md

 - **No Action Bar** was used to set as seen above as it now is `Theme.AppCompat.Light.NoActionBar`

-9. Include the colors listed below in your `app/src/main/res/values/colors.xml` file.
+9. Include the colors listed below in your `app/src/main/res/values/colors.xml`.
 To get the set designed layout of the Splash Screen.

 - Feel free to change the design after you run the project.